- Charlie Rose

 We don’t connect with our future selves.
 We see that version of ourselves as a different person because we live in the present-in the version of us we know now.

-Trying to connect with the concept that ‘It’s me who needs to make sacrifices and go through challenges for this person, also me, who doesn’t exist.
-Temptations are in the present, so these pull us away from our goals and therefore what I want my future self to be.
+Trying to connect with the concept that ‘It’s me who needs to make sacrifices and go through challenges for this person, also me, who doesn’t exist.’
+Temptations are in the present, so these pull us away from our goals and therefore what we want our future self to be.

 In the moment, we might just want to curl up on the sofa and watch six episodes of something that helps us escape.
 And that’s OK sometimes (remember last week’s letter about honouring the right kind of rest for your needs!)
 But when we’re working towards change, it can really help to anchor our actions to the future they’re shaping.